 This project group invites those who want to invent and explore new play spaces.
 It seeks participants who will take play-oriented approaches to storytelling, ideology, sociality, performance, and other rich areas of human life.
 The goal is to find those who have their own talents and approaches, but who also desire meaningful collaboration.
 Ideal candidates will have backgrounds that are already interdisciplinary, especially including two or more of: game design, creative writing, computer science, digital arts, other arts, and game studies.

 Students will pursue their own creative practice and research, with feedback from the faculty and other lab members.
 At the same time, students will also participate in one or more group projects designed to produce complete media experiences that can be publicly released, exhibited, demonstrated, and result in conference and journal publications.
-These projects, which will vary in duration from one to three quarters, select an emerging new technology from the lab and use it as the basis for a playable model — both producing previously-impossible play experiences and “pushing back” on technology development with insights acquired through creative practice.
+These projects, which will vary in duration, select an emerging new technology from the lab and use it as the basis for a playable model — both producing previously-impossible play experiences and “pushing back” on technology development with insights acquired through creative practice.
 In addition to UCSC faculty and students, projects may also involve collaborators at other universities, in the wider field of the arts, and/or in industry.

 In addition to standard DANM student support, this project group will have access to interdisciplinary funding sources which may provide support for students during their degree program and/or support for projects to continue development after student MFA work is complete.